Mayweather uses Pacquiao rematch to overshadow GGG vs Canelo 2

 Canelo’s promoter, Oscar De La Hoya, must be seething as Mayweather states he will face Pacquiao again, potentially in December.

 Three years ago, fans felt short-changed as Mayweather and Pacquiao traded blows in Las Vegas, five years from when the fight should have occurred.

 The contest at the T-Mobile Arena still made 4.6m PPV buys, though, and remains the most lucrative paid platform encounter of all time.

 Using his awesome business savvy, Mayweather knows putting plans in place whilst another huge PPV is on the minds of boxing punters makes sense.

 Even if ‘MayPac 2’ made half the purchases, it did last time out.
 It would still top every other all-boxing PPV since 2007.

 Back then, Mayweather fought Ricky Hatton in an undisputed battle that heralded 2.4m buys.

 All this is dependent on what facts you believe.
-Report are now surfacing that Mayweather versus Conor McGregor did a total 6m, whilst MayPac managed 5.8m.
+Reports are now surfacing that Mayweather versus Conor McGregor did 6m, whilst MayPac managed 5.8m.